• Skip to primary navigation

 Faber-Castell Goldfaber Watercolor Pencils

-First Impressions
+Unpacking and First Impressions

-This pack comes in a metal tin package, and it comes with 48 different colors.
-And I must say, the colors included are quite lovely, most of them are vibrant and vivid, but there are also some colors intended for skin tones included.
+The colors included are quite lovely, most of them are vibrant and vivid, but there are also some colors intended for skin tones included.
 Lastly, this still has a hexagonal shape, but it’s exceptionally comfortable to hold; it must be the slightly rounded edges that made this comfortable.

 Performance